-The most popular USPS service, Priority Mail®, is increasing slightly more than last year, going up an average of 4.1%.
+The most popular USPS service, Priority Mail®, increased slightly more than last year, an average of 4.1%.
 Priority Mail and Priority Mail Express prices are adjusted to market conditions and are meant to compete with the UPS®, FedEx®, and others.
-Although Priority Mail rates are going up, it is still a great value to shippers, and one of the main reasons is that the Postal Service does not add surcharges for fuel, residential delivery, or regular Saturday or holiday season delivery.
+Priority Mail rates are a great value to shippers, and one of the main reasons is that the Postal Service does not add surcharges for fuel, residential delivery, or regular Saturday or holiday season delivery.
 We've highlighted some of the main Priority Mail rate changes below to flat-rate boxes.

 Proposed Priority Mail Price Changes